Pedestal Sinks: New Take on an Old Favorite

 - Bathroom accessories.
 Coordinate towel rails, toothbrush holders, and coat hooks to complement the style of the space.
 Wrought iron rails and light fittings pair very well with wooden shelving!

 Other than the standard, square, or rectangular, vintage-looking pedestal sink, there are so many available styles on the market to complement any space:

-- Square pedestal sink – This is a great way to make a small space look big.
+- Rounded pedestal sink – This is a great way to make a small space look big.
 To get the airy feel in the room, add a compact toilet, add a round mirror and keep the clutter out!

 - Pedestal sink with single faucet hole – A traditional pedestal sink with a wavy-textured basin adds a unique elegance to a large, uncluttered bathroom.
 Add a variety of standing boxes for storage space.